Ski Review 2019

 The RX12 GS is a good sporty ski, but not specialised (despite its "GS" badge) or nimble enough for this competition-inspired category.
 It's still a very good ski and would have done well in the "Carvers" category.
 We recommend it for good to excellent riders who want a sporty ski without going over the top, and who're looking for a tool that's versatile and extremely happy carving to help them work on their performance.

-Good performance at all speeds
+Good performance, except at high speeds

 Easy carving, enjoys sharp angles